metapraveen/metapraveen.github.io/_posts/2018-03-24-pr-review-commit-wise-vs-whole-diff.md

 pros
 - You can follow the PR author's mental model
 - commit messages gives you a lot of context
-- This leads to avoiding commit messages saying "prod fixes", "tests update" etc.
+- Every change you see, you relate with a message, so every one tries to add clear message, so no more commit messages saying "some fixes", "prod fixes" etc.

 cons
 - code in one commit may change in the other one, so you can't make a review comment easily ( or you can make and ammend it later )